NetApp/beegfs/roles/beegfs_ha_7_1/README.md

       - 127.0.0.1
       - ::1

+    # These variables don't need to be changed unless you want to use use different inventory group names:
+    beegfs_ha_ansible_cluster_group: ha_cluster                 # Ansible inventory group name for the BeeGFS HA cluster.
+Define all resource group in this group.
+    beegfs_ha_ansible_client_group: ha_clients                  # Ansible inventory group name for the BeeGFS clients.
+    beegfs_ha_ansible_storage_group: eseries_storage_systems    # Ansible inventory group name for the BeeGFS HA E-Series storage systems.

+    # These values will likely not need to be changed:
+    beegfs_ha_node_preference_scope_step: 200                   # Arbitrary constraint scope step between ordered hosts in the inventory file resource host group.
+    beegfs_ha_cluster_resource_defaults:                        # Pacemaker resource defaults dictionary.
+These will be applied across all resource groups.
+      resource-stickiness: 15000
+    beegfs_ha_force_resource_move: true                         # Forces node and resource changes to migrate services to preferred nodes.
+    beegfs_ha_storage_system_hostgroup_prefix: beegfs           # Prefix that is added to the storage system's host group name which is created to map volumes to
+                                                                #   all cluster nodes within the specific resource group.
+    # BeeGFS client defaults
+    beegfs_ha_client_connInterfaces:                            # List of node interfaces to use to communicate with the BeeGFS file system.
+    beegfs_ha_client_udp_port: 8004                             # Client UDP port to communicate with the BeeGFS file system.
+    beegfs_ha_helperd_tcp_port: 8006                            # Client helper daemon TCP port.
+    beegfs_ha_client_configuration_directory: "/etc/beegfs/"    # Client directory path for the BeeGFS client configuration.
+    beegfs_ha_client_updatedb_conf_path: "/etc/updatedb.conf"   # Client directory path for mlocate package configuration file.

     # Corosync defaults
     corosync_authkey_path: /etc/corosync/authkey                # Absolute path for the Corosync authkey file.
     corosync_conf_path: /etc/corosync/corosync.conf             # Absolute path for the Corosync configuration file.